LakshanWeerasinghe/Sri_Lankan_Cricketer_Search/README.md

     14. Espncricinfo website url

 ## Data Scraping

-The list of Sri Lankan ODI cricketers, in [espncricinfo.com](https://www.espncricinfo.com/player) used to extract information to the data fields mentioned above.
-But, International Carrier field was extracted from Wikipedia belongs to each player.
-This process used HTML/XML parsing library BeautifulSoup, and used multithreading to speed up the process.
-In the Text Preprocessing step  authors names, punctuations and newline characters were removed.
-Do to the aforementioned processing was done using simple text replacements and regex operations.<br />
+The [espncricinfo.com](https://www.espncricinfo.com/player) website was used to extract the information about Sri Lankan ODI Cricketers.
+All the data fields mentioned above were extracted from this website apart from the “International Career” field, which was extracted from Wikipedia.
+For this data extraction process, “BeautifulSoup” which is a HTML/XML parsing library was used along with multithreading to speed up the process.
+In the Text Preprocessing step, authors names, punctuations, and newline characters were removed.
+The aforementioned processing was done using simple text replacements and regex operations.
+Then the cleaned data was passed to a translator to convert it into Sinhala language.
-Then cleaned data passed to translator convert it to Sinhala language.
-The Biography, International carrier, Test debut, ODI debut and T20 debut was translated using googletrans api and, other text fields such as Role, Batting Style, Bowling Style and Education was translated using predefined dictionaries.
-Finally, the final_corpus.json file created.
+The fields “Biography”, “International carrier”, “Test debut”, “ODI debut”, and “T20 debut” were translated using the “googletrans” api and other text fields such as “Role”, “Batting Style”, “Bowling Style”, and “Education” were translated using predefined dictionaries.
+Finally, the final_corpus.json file was created..

 ![Data Scrape Workflow](assets/images/scrape.png)

 ## Search Engine

 ### Indexing

 The standard indexing methods, mapping and analyzer provided by the Elasticsearch was used.

 ### Searching

 First the user queries are it passed to the intent classifier, where four different intents can be identified.
 Then the Elasticsearch query is build according to the user intent, and it will get executed.
 In here user also can specify the result size so, that the default size get override.
 The search queries can be in Sinhala, English or in both Sinhala and English language.
 For example queries, refer to `queries.txt` file.

 ![Search workflow](assets/images/search.png)

 ## Advance Features

 - Text mining and text preprocessing
     - Search queries are processed before intent classification, here punctuations removed and lowering english words happen.

 - Intent Classification
     - Once the query is preprocessed intent behind the query is identified using Tokenization, word vectorization and cosine distance.
 Following are the four intents that can identified by the system.

     ```
     1. Top search queries
-            eg : හොඳම පිතිකරුවන් 10, පට්ටම players, top 10 bowlers
+      eg : හොඳම පිතිකරුවන්, හොඳම ක්‍රීඩකයන් 7, top 5 bowlers

-      2. Worest search queries
+    2. Worst search queries
-            eg : චොරම පිතිකරුවන් 5
+       eg : worst 5 batsmen, චොරම bowlers 6

-      3. Field specify intent
+    3. Field filtered queries
-            eg : මංගල තරගය ගාල්ල, දකුණත් පිතිකරුවන්, odi debut in england
+       eg : දකුණත් පිතිකරුවන් 8, වමත් පිතිකරු, මංගල තරගය බංග්ලාදේශය සමග, debut at Galle

-      4. Open text search
+    4. Phrase queries
+       eg : "ඕස්ට්‍රේලියානු වේග පන්දු පුහුණුකරු", 'පිතිකරණය අලංකාරයට වඩා ඵලදායී'

+    5. Multi match queries
-            eg : දසුන් ශානක, තරගාවලියේ වීරයා
+       eg : දසුන්, ආනන්ද විද්‍යාලය, Muthiah Muralidaran

     ```

 - Faceted Search
     - The search engine supported faceted search related to name, batting style and role.

 - Bilingual support
     - The search engine supports only Sinhala, only English and Sinhala and English mixed queries.

 - Synonyms support
     - The search engine also support synonyms and that can be either in Sinhala or in English.
 Following are few synonyms supported by the search engine.
       ```
       1. Top synonyms :